sagemath/sagewiki_to_gh-2022-10-10/Days9Network.md

  * People from UBC should be able to connect to {{{eduroam}}} using their UBC credentials.

  * From within IRMACS, we have a SAGE server available at [https://hydrogen.irmacs.sfu.ca:8000 https://hydrogen.irmacs.sfu.ca:8000].
-You can make your own account on that server.
+You can make your own sage account on that server.

+== IRMACS VPN ==

 If you connect using {{{SFU}}}, {{{SFU-SECURE}}} or {{{eduroam}}}, you will not be inside the irmacs firewall, so {{{hydrogen}}} will not be accessible.
 In order to access {{{hydrogen}}}, you can make use of the [http://www.irmacs.sfu.ca/technical_support/vpn.php IRMACS VPN] (again, use IRMACS credentials to authenticate).

+=== VPN via NetworkManager on Linux ===

+Under linux, NetworkManager 0.7.0 with vpnc 0.5.1 seems to work fine.
+The following information is needed to set up the VPN using vpnc:
+{{{
+Gateway: portal.irmacs.sfu.ca
+Group Name: KerbGroup
+}}}
+Under "optional" you can specify your Irmacs user name.
+You can specify to only use the VPN connection for the irmacs address range using {{{142.58.52.0/23}}}.
+The Group Password is {{{Etu9*3Tv@}}} (this is not really a secret, since it's posted in obfuscated form in the irmacs.pcf file anyway, and the obfuscation is easily undone using {{{cisco-decrypt}}}).

+=== VPN via vpnc's configuration files on Linux ===

 Under linux, vpnc 0.5.1 seems to work well (probably better than Cisco's own vpnclient software, but I did not try).
 Configuration goes in {{{/etc/vpnc/default.conf}}}:
 {{{